Clemapfel/mousetrap/docs/04_widgets.md

 auto label = Label("text");
 ```

-To change a labels text after initialization, we use `Label::set_text`.
+To change a `Label`s text after initialization, we use `Label::set_text`.
 By default, a label will be a single-line of text, though it can also be used to display multi-line text.
 If this is the case, we have some extra options to choose how that text is formatted:

 ### Justify Mode